Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: Introduction

 The rest of the paper is organized as follows.
-Section 2 provides a review of the various configurations that a photonic wireless bridge can adopt together with notable transmission results published in the literature.
-In section 3, the digital signal processing (DSP) employed throughout this paper and the experimental arrangement used for transmission are explained.
-Section 4 discusses the results obtained for a single-channel THz bridge operating at 250 GHz and transmitting 5 GBd 16- quadrature amplitude modulation (QAM) signals (i.e., gross data rate of 20 Gbit/s).
+Section~\ref{sec.2} provides a review of the various configurations that a photonic wireless bridge can adopt together with notable transmission results published in the literature.
+In section~\ref{sec.3}, the digital signal processing (DSP) employed throughout this paper and the experimental arrangement used for transmission are explained.
+Section~\ref{sec.4} presents system characterization results and briefly discusses frequency and polarization stability considerations.
+Section~\ref{sec.5} discusses the results obtained for a single-channel THz bridge operating at 250 GHz and transmitting 5 GBd 16-quadrature amplitude modulation (QAM) signals (i.e., gross data rate of 20 Gbit/s).
 In this section, the results for the proposed carrier recovery technique and two different aggregated linewidths are discussed and compared with those obtained with a state-of-the-art phase noise compensation algorithm.
-In section 5, the proposed wireless bridge is demonstrated in the context of a wavelength division multiplexing (WDM) network scenario.
-In this section, a wireless bridge using the full spectrum from 224 GHz to 294 GHz is realized.
-In section 6, two wireless channels are digitally multiplexed and transmitted simultaneously achieving a net data rate of 40 Gbit/s.
-Finally, in section 7, the manuscript is summarized highlighting its main contributions.
+In section~\ref{sec.6}, the proposed wireless bridge is demonstrated in a wavelength division multiplexing (WDM) network scenario.
+In this configuration, the full spectrum from 224 GHz to 294 GHz is used for wireless transmission.
+In section~\ref{sec.7}, the experimental results of a 50 Gbit/s wireless bridge are presented.
+This section also discusses the experimental issues currently limiting the speed and data rate of the proposed system.
+Finally, in section~\ref{sec.8}, the manuscript is summarized highlighting its main contributions.